 - sweater or light jacket (it can get chilly in Radford!)

 - your medical form signed by legal guardian

 Be sure to read the Uniform Requirements and pack accordingly.

 - camera (especially if you want to be a media photographer)

 - athletic/sports equipment (including flag football, soccer, volleyball, basketball, tennis and table tennis)

-- band instrument (if you plan to be a member of Boys State Band)
+- band instrument (if you plan to be a member of Virginia Boys State band)